Code-Institute-Submissions/vocab_journal/README.md

 <p align="center"><img src="static/img/extras/heroku.png"/></p>

-In addition to the usual IP, PORT and FLASK environment variables, I also had to include other credentials for the Oxford dictionary API into the config vars.
+In addition to the usual IP, PORT, MongoDB and FLASK environment variables, I also had to include other credentials for the Oxford dictionary API into the config vars.

 <p align="center"><img src="static/img/extras/heroku2.png"/></p>